Quantifying repulsiveness of determinantal point processes: Most repulsive DPPs with compactly supported kernels

 uniformly on all compact sets. \end{proposition}

-In particular, by taking $C=C_B$ in~Proposition~\ref{convergence kernel compact support to kernel verifying K}, it is always possible to find a kernel $C_r$ verifying $ \Kc(\rho,r)$ that yields a repulsiveness (local or global) as close as we wish to the repulsiveness of $C_B$, provided that $r$ is large enough.
-However, given a maximal range of interaction $R$, it is clear that the maximal repulsiveness implied by kernels verifying $\Kc(\rho,R)$ can not reach the one of $C_B$, since the support of $C_B$ is unbounded and $DPP(C_B)$ is the unique most repulsive DPP according to Corollary~\ref{most repulsive DPP}.
-In the following, we study the DPP's repulsiveness when the range $R$ is fixed.\\
+In particular, by taking $C=C_B$ in~Proposition~\ref {convergencekernelcompactsupporttokernelverifyingK}, it is always possible to find a kernel $C_r$ verifying $ \mathcal{K}_c(\rho,r)$ that yields a repulsiveness (local or global) as close as we wish to the repulsiveness of $C_B$, provided that $r$ is large enough.
+However, given a maximal range of interaction $R$, it is clear that the maximal repulsiveness implied by kernels verifying $\mathcal{K}_c(\rho,R)$ cannot reach the one of $C_B$, since the support of $C_B$ is unbounded and $\operatorname{DPP}(C_B)$ is the unique most repulsive DPP according to Corollary~\ref{mostrepulsiveDPP}.
+In the following, we study the DPP's repulsiveness for a given range $R>0$.

-In comparison with condition $\K$, the assumption that $C$ is compactly supported in condition $\Kc(\rho,R)$ makes the optimization problems related to Definitions~\ref{globally repulsive}-\ref{locally repulsive} much more difficult to investigate.
-As a negative result, we know very little about the most globally repulsive DPP, in the sense of Definition~\ref{globally repulsive}, under condition $\Kc(\rho,R)$.
-From relation~\eqref{DPPpcf}, this is equivalent to find a kernel $C$ with maximal $L^2 ~\mbox{-norm}$ under the constraint that $C$ verifies $\Kc(\rho,R)$.
-Without the constraint $\F(C)\leq 1$, this problem is known as the square-integral Tur\'an problem with range $R$, see for example~\cite{kolountzakis2003problem}.
+In comparison with condition $\mathcal{K}(\rho)$, the assumption that $C$ is compactly supported in condition $\mathcal{K}_c(\rho,R)$ makes the optimization problems related to Definitions~\ref{globallyrepulsive}--\ref {locallyrepulsive} much more difficult to investigate.
+As a negative result, we know very little about the most globally repulsive DPP, in the sense of Definition~\ref{globallyrepulsive}, under condition $\mathcal{K}_c(\rho,R)$.
+From relation~(\ref {DPPpcf}), this is equivalent to find a kernel $C$ with maximal $L^2$-norm under the constraint that $C$ verifies $\mathcal{K}_c(\rho,R)$.
+Without the constraint $\mathcal{F}(C)\leq1$, this problem is known as the square-integral Tur\'an problem with range $R$ see, e.g., \cite{kolountzakis2003problem}.
 For this less constrained problem, it is known that a solution exists, but no explicit formula is available, cf.~\cite{Domar}.
-For $d=1$, it has been proved that the solution is unique and there exists an algorithm to approximate it, see~\cite{garsia1969}.
-In this case, numerical approximations show that the solution with range $R$ verifies condition $\Kc(\rho,R)$ only if $R\leq 1.02/\rho$.
-This gives the most globally repulsive DPP verifying $\Kc(\rho,R)$ in dimension $d=1$, when $R\leq 1.02/\rho$, albeit without explicit formula.
-Its pcf is represented in Figure~\ref{figure comparaison turan C_M}.
-For other values of $R$, or in dimension $d\geq 2$, no results are available, to the best of our knowledge.
+For $d=1$, it has been proved that the solution is unique and there exists an algorithm to approximate it; see~\cite{garsia1969}.
+In this case, numerical approximations show that the solution with range $R$ verifies condition $\mathcal{K}_c(\rho,R)$ only if $R\leq1.02/\rho $.
+This gives the most globally repulsive DPP verifying $\mathcal{K}_c(\rho,R)$ in dimension $d=1$, when $R\leq1.02/\rho$, albeit without explicit formula.
+Its p.c.f. is represented in Figure~\ref{figurecomparaisonturanCM}.
+For other values of $R$, or in dimension $d\geq2$, no results are available, to the best of our knowledge.